kenamick/savagewheels/libs/README.md

-This folder contains third party libraries required to compile the game for Windows.
+This folder contains third party libraries required to compile the game for Windows (using MinGW).

-  * Download and extract libSDL 1.2 from [here](http://www.libsdl.org/)
+  * Download libSDL 1.2 from [here](http://www.libsdl.org/download-1.2.php) and extract.
-  * Download and extract FMOD Ex API from [here](http://www.fmod.org/fmod-downloads.html#FMODExProgrammersAPI)
+  * Download FMOD Ex API from [here](http://www.fmod.org/fmod-downloads.html#FMODExProgrammersAPI) and copy the FMod *api* folder here into a subfolder called *fmod*.